malda-protocol/malda-lending/docs/src/src/Operator/Operator.sol/contract.Operator.md

 ### setMarketSupplyCaps

-Set the given supply caps for the given cToken markets.
+Set the given supply caps for the given mToken markets.
 Supplying that brings total supply to or above supply cap will revert.

 ```solidity